peridoteagle/interview-coding/README.md

 5. Producing a word cloud of the most frequent words
 6. Using LDA to identify common topics

-## Getting Started
+## Project Steps

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The following steps will allow you to replicate the analysis on your computer.
+Alternatively, you can change the search terms in the NYT API to use this same analysis for different keywords.

 ### Prerequisites

-What things you need to install the software and how to install them
+Please install the following R libraries:

 ```
-Give examples
+library(XML)
+library(rtimes)
+library(stringr)
+library(tm)
+library(httr)
+library(topicmodels)
+library(tidytext)
+library(dplyr)
+library(tibble)
+library(wordcloud2)
 ```

 ### Installing